SchemaAgent's Main Features

 SchemaAgent Server processes client requests to create, update, or delete schema IIRs (Includes, Imports, and Redefines) and manages client–server communication.
 It also processes all file-based manipulations: create, delete, move, and rename.

-SchemaAgent Server can be installed as a standalone application with a GUI, or as an interactive or non-interactive service.
+SchemaAgent Server can be installed as a standalone application with a graphical user interface, or as a service.

 Graphical user interface